John Crawley

 John Paul Crawley (born 21 September 1971) is a former English first-class cricketer who played at international level for England and county cricket for Hampshire and Lancashire.
 Crawley, one of three brothers who all played first-class cricket, was a right-handed batsman and occasional wicket-keeper.

 Nicknamed "Creepy", he promised much in his early career; he was a leading run-scorer at Under-19 international level and Young Cricketer of the Year in 1994.
 An elegant leg-side hitter and player of spin bowling, a lack of off-side shots hampered his international career, as did injury.
 He enjoyed a rejuvenation in 2002 when he joined Hampshire, following legal battles with Lancashire, and celebrated his recall to the England team with a Test century at Lord's.
 Crawley played in 37 Test matches in total.

 Crawley nevertheless remained prolific at domestic level, maintaining a batting average of 46.49 into his late-thirties.
-Upon announcing his retirement in 2009 he was hailed as "one of the most prolific batsmen in county cricket for nearly two decades" and is regarded alongside his contemporaries Graeme Hick and Mark Ramprakash as a hugely talented player, though one who failed to realise his full potential at international level.
+Upon announcing his retirement in 2009 he was hailed as "one of the most prolific batsmen in county cricket for nearly two decades" and is regarded alongside his contemporaries Graeme Hick and Mark Ramprakash as a hugely talented player who failed to realise his full potential at international level.